Created by PIMS Logo

 Welcome to the PIMs Database, the place to find comprehensive information on emergent performance incentive mechanisms (PIMs) across the United States.
 (For background on what a PIM is and why RMI created this database, please visit the FAQ page.)

-The database below is designed to be filterable by a number of factors, including State, Utility, active or inactive Status, Incentive Type, Incentive Structure, and Emergent Topic area.
+The database below is designed to be filterable by a number of factors, including state, utility, status (i.e., active or inactive), incentive type, incentive structure, emergent topic area, and how the utility performed towards the PIM's targets.
 You can download the database in full or based on specific filter result parameters, and each download of the database is timestamped for easy reference as PIMs progress over time.
 The emergent topics tab provides a description for each topic, as well as links to additional information for some of the emergent topics in the database.

 Select...